hertzmann/hertzmann.github.io/_posts/2024-05-24-fixations-vision-illusions.md

 # Further reading

-For discussion of how the illusion of awareness and peripheral vision, see [**my previous blog post**](/2024/05/09/illusion-of-awareness.html).
+For discussion of the illusion of awareness and peripheral vision, see [**my previous blog post**](/2024/05/09/illusion-of-awareness.html).

 For more amazing illusions, see [Akiyoshi Kitaoka's illusion pages](https://www.ritsumei.ac.jp/~akitaoka/index-e.html), and, relevant to this post, his review of tilt illusions: